Chittaranjan Tripathy

-Chittaranjan Tripathy (born in 1971) is an actor, director, and music director who predominantly works in Hindi and Odia films.
-He also acted & directed several Bollywood and Ollywood movies, But he is best known for his role as 'Trivedi' in the Netflix series Sacred Games.
+Chittaranjan Tripathy (born in 1971) is an Indian actor, director, writer and music director who predominantly works in Hindi and Odia films.
+He is best known for his role as Trivedi in the Netflix series Sacred Games.

 Early life and education

 Tripathy was born in Chandabali in Odisha.
-He completed his MA in Sociology at the University of Hyderabad and, in 1996, a Diploma in Acting at the National School of Drama in Delhi.
-He's the batchmate of famous Bollywood actor Nawazuddin Siddiqui.
-Then he studied directing at the Guildford School of Acting, London.
+He did his graduation from Ravenshaw College, Cuttack & completed his master's in sociology from University of Hyderabad in 1992.
+Further, he acquired a Diploma in Acting from the prestigious NSD, Delhi in 1996.
+Actor Nawazuddin Siddiqui was his batchmate there.
+He has done a specialization course in musical theater direction from Guildford School of Acting, London under a Charles Wallace India Trust Scholarship.

 Career

 In 2007, Tripathy came to the Odia movie industry with his film Dhauli Express, for which he was producer, director, scriptwriter, music director, lyricist and playback singer.
 The film received three Odisha State Film Awards.
 He made another movie Mukhyamantri in 2009.
 Other than this he has made more than 50 plays, including the NSD Rep's premiere production of Taj Mahal Ka Tender (for which he directed as well as wrote lyrics and music).
 He has directed episodes of television soaps Dhund Legi Manjil Hume, Ye isk he, Jaani Pehchani Si Ajnabi, Mano Ya Na Mano, and Savdhan India.
 He has acted in Hindi movies Delhi 6, Fantom, Sandar, Talvar, and Tera mera tedha medha.
 Tripathy has composed over 500 songs for plays.
 His last success was playing the role of Trivedi in the popular Netflix web-series Sacred Games.
 He also played the negative character in the latest ALT Balaji and ZEE5 web-series M.O.M - Mission Over Mars (2019).
+In 2020, he starred in Odia movie Adrushyam made by S3 Movies along with Samaresh Routray, Saanu, Ankita Mishra and Lipsa Mishra.

+On 6 October 2023, Chittaranjan Tripathy became the Director of his own alma mater, National School of Drama.